Nightshade14/mAIgic/README.md

 # Instructions

 ## Setup
+Note: The project structure is designed as a library, ready to be build and published to PyPi.
+It was achieved via `uv` by running the command `uv init --lib` and then `uv venv --python 3.12`.
+This process does not need to be performed as the project ,now, exists.

 - Install `uv` on your system with command with `curl -LsSf https://astral.sh/uv/install.sh | sh`.
 - `cd` into the cloned repository and execute `uv sync` (This will install all the dependencies).
-- Activate the environment `venv` by executing `source ./.venv/bin/activate`.
+- Activate the environment `venv` by executing `source ./.venv/bin/activate`. </br>

 ## Processes